DevOpsWithDheeraj/Python-Basics-to-Advanced/03_Data_Structures/08_Searching/README.md

 ## 1️⃣ Linear Search (Sequential Search)

-### 📖 Definition:

-Linear Search checks each element one by one until the desired element is found or the list ends.
+- Linear Search checks each element one by one until the desired element is found or the list ends.

 ### ✅ When to Use: